zio/zio/docs/datatypes/contextual/zlayer.md

   fooLayer >>> barLayer
 ```

-#### Hidden Versus Passed Through Dependencies
+#### Hidden Versus Passed-through Dependencies

 By default, the `ZLayer` hides intermediate dependencies when composing vertically.
 For example, when we compose `fooLayer` with `barLayer` vertically, the output would be a `ZLayer[A, Throwable, C]`.
 This hides the dependency on the `B` layer.

-One design decision regarding building dependency graphs is whether to hide or pass through the upstream/downstream dependencies of a service. `ZLayer` defaults to hidden dependencies but makes it easy to pass through dependencies as well.
+One design decision regarding building dependency graphs is whether to hide or passthrough the upstream/downstream dependencies of a service. `ZLayer` defaults to hidden dependencies but makes it easy to passthrough dependencies as well.

 Let's include the `B` service into the upstream dependencies of the final layer using the `ZIO.service[B]`.
 We can think of `ZIO.service[B]` is an _identity function_ (`B ==> B`).